tidymodels/yardstick/tests/testthat/_snaps/error-handling.md

       sens(pathology, pathology, scan, estimator = "blah")
     Condition
       Error in `sens()`:
-      ! `estimator` must be one of: "binary", "macro", "micro", "macro_weighted".
-Not "blah".
+      ! `estimator` must be one of: binary, macro, micro, and macro_weighted, not blah.

 # Bad estimator + truth combination